Bumblebee202111/MinusOneMusic-public/README.md

 - Settings
   - About
   - Link of APK of latest NCM
-- Login
+- SMS login
   - UI
-  - SMS: Missing submit code button
+  - Fix missing submit code button
 - Share
 - Volume balance
 - The UI is generally not interactive enough